zulip/zulip/help/logging-in.md

 {tab|logged-out}

-* If your organization is hosted on [Zulip Cloud](https://zulip.com/plans/), go to the [**Find your accounts**](https://zulip.com/accounts/find/) page and enter the email address that you signed up with.
-You will receive an email with the sign-in information for any Zulip organization(s) associated with your email address.
+* If your organization is hosted on [Zulip Cloud](https://zulip.com/plans/) (usually at `*.zulipchat.com`), go to the [**Find your accounts**](https://zulip.com/accounts/find/) page and enter the email address that you signed up with.
+You will receive an email with the sign-in information for any Zulip organizations associated with your email address.

-* Find an email in your inbox with a subject that contains the phrase: `Zulip:
-  Your new account details`.
+* Search your email account for a registration email from Zulip.
+The subject line will include `Zulip: Your new account details` or `Zulip: Your new organization details`.
 This email provides your organization's log in URL.

 * If you have visited your organization's log in page in the past, try reviewing your browser's history.
 Searching for `zulipchat.com` should find the right